herd/herdtools7/pac_tests/notes/solver.md

-# Solving PAC has collisions contraints
+# Solving PAC hash collisions contraints

 As I explain in [my previous notes](notes3.md), Pointer Authentication can introduce hash collisions, as example this program